hyphacoop/handbook/guides.md

     >
     > In Solidarity,
     > xxxxx
-10. Send a low-entropy Signal message with the previously noted password, for example: `🍄 password: xxxxxxxx`
+10. Send a Signal message with the previously noted password, for example: `🍄 hypha email password: xxxxxxxx`

 ### Using your new inbox (Users)